Estimating Central, Peripheral, and Temporal Visual Contributions to Human Decision Making in Atari Games: Methods

 Training uses two stacked frames per state.
 For variants with past-state information, each sample additionally contains a four-state temporal window with a stride of 15 frames.
 These past states are treated the same as the current state in terms of including periphery or gaze information, depending on the configuration.
 Valid temporal windows are restricted to remain within the same source recording so that stacked current/past inputs never cross session boundaries.
 All models are trained with batch size 64, cross-entropy loss, and AdamW optimizer at $10^{-3}$ initial learning rate, weight decay $10^{-2}$, and gradient clipping of 1.0.
 All models are trained for 150 quasi-epochs that consist of 200 randomly sampled batches over the training states.
 The learning rate is dropped to $10^{-4}$ after epoch 100.
 For model $m$, the training objective is

 where $N$ denotes the batch size, $a_i^{*}$ the demonstrated human action, and $x_i$ the input tuple including current frame stack, gaze maps, and past-state information.
 We use a block-based $90/10$ train/validation split with block size of 50 corresponding to at least $\SI{2.5}{s}$.
 Block-based split is preferred over fully random, as temporally close actions are strongly correlated.
-We train all models A--F separately for each of the 20 games in Atari-HEAD, and training and validation partitions contain states from all the subjects playing the same game.
-In addition, subject-specific models are trained on per-subject replay buffers and analyzed separately in the single-subject evaluation.
-All non-terminal states with available gaze data from Atari-HEAD are used, and all models use the same hyperparameters.
+For each game, all six configurations A--F are trained jointly on one replay buffer (200 random batches per quasi-epoch, shared sampling, separate optimizers).
+Training and validation partitions contain states from all subjects for that game.
+Subject-specific models use per-subject buffers and are analyzed in Sec.~\ref{sec:results}.
+All non-terminal states with gaze data are used with identical hyperparameters.
+Joint training on one NVIDIA RTX A4000 GPU for 150 quasi-epochs per game took roughly \SI{3}{h}.